 For more information on how to prepare for mediation, see Mediation.

-You must serve the application on your neighbour.
+You must serve one stamped copy of the application on your neighbour.
 You can do this by:

 You can check the fee for service by the sheriff on the Local Court website.